Sports Biomechanics

 Gravity

-Acceleration of an implement, while in flight, is always -9.8 meters/second squared; the act of gravity on the implement.
-Gravity is always acting vertically; there is no horizontal deceleration in the absence of aerodynamic forces.
+The force of gravity is always acting vertically; there is no horizontal deceleration in the absence of aerodynamic forces.
 Acceleration is the same regardless of the weight of the implement.
 Therefore, the vertical velocity of a projectile decreases by 9.8 m/s every second.

 Calculating and Measuring Acceleration